realtimephylogenomics/lab-strain-resequencing-pipeline/README.md

 tar -xvzf <file_name>
 ```

-This database will require at least **60GB** or RAM to run, download one of the smaller standard databases if this is not practical for you (you will lose some sensitivity)
+This database will require at least **60GB** of RAM to run, download one of the smaller standard databases if this is not practical for you (you will lose some sensitivity)

 The conda environment *MUST* be activated before submitting the job to iridis5